frinkleko/frinkleko/README.md

 - 👋 Hi, I’m Xinjie Shen
-- 👀 I’m interested in Graph Learning, Data Mining, Quantitative Fiance
+- 👀 I’m interested in Graph Learning, Data Mining, Quantitative Finance
 - 🌱 I’m currently a junior undergraduate student majoring in AI in South China University of Technology
 - 📫 Reach me by frinkleko@gmail.com
 - 😆 Know more about me on my personal website [xinjie-shen.com](https://xinjie-shen.com), Github is for codes.